QubesOS/qubes-doc/project-security/verifying-signatures.md

 There are several ways to get the Qubes Master Signing Key.

+ - If you have access to an existing Qubes installation, it's available in every VM ([except dom0]):

+       $ gpg --import /usr/share/qubes/qubes-master-key.asc

  - Fetch it with GPG:

        $ gpg --fetch-keys https://keys.qubes-os.org/keys/qubes-master-signing-key.asc